simmu/contact/README.md

     By now you should realized that you have to restart the node server on each file changes.
 Lets' make our development easier with nodemon.
 Nodemon is a node module that can listen to file changes.
 We can tell it to restart the node server on file update.
 This will reduce a lot of development time.

+**Step 6.2B: Server - Render page with Mockup data + route with parameter

+    **Objectives**
+    detail.jade

+    We will render mockup data for detail view.
+We also included the 'contact_id' as a parameter to the detail route.
+The reason we are doign this so that the page is bookmarkable and SEO friendly.